 Perhaps the most valuable benefit of working with a roofing contractor is that they can verify your insurance claim.
 A contractor may be able to prevent the insurance adjustor from challenging your claim or citing fraud against you.
 Before you contact your insurance company, pick up the phone and call your local roofing contractor here in Florida.

 Contact Your Insurance Company

 Now that the contractor has been able to assess your roof and verify the damage, it is now time to contact your insurance company.
 You can either contact the insurance company directly or give the contractor authorization to contact them.
 Whatever you decide, you need to contact the insurance company as soon as possible.
 The longer you delay, the more difficult it becomes to verify your claim.

-When you contact the insurance adjuster, make sure you have all necessary documentation and policy information on hand.
+When you contact the insurance adjuster, make sure you have all the necessary documentation and policy information on hand.
 You will need the information readily available when the company asks questions.
 A good rule of thumb to remember is to share information that is necessary – nothing more.
 You want to avoid saying anything that could incriminate you or hurt your claim.

 Hire a Public Insurance Adjuster

 Insurance adjusters are not the criminals that many people make them out to be.
 However, they represent the insurance company – not you.
 Therefore, you should not be surprised if they challenge your claim on numerous levels.
 As such, you may want to hire a public insurance adjuster to assess the roof damage.

 There are several benefits to hiring a public insurance adjuster.

 - They work for you, not the insurance company.